tramuntanal/pntfr/README.md

     :'last-extra' => {lastkey: 'last value'}
   }

-# SETTING ANPS AND GCN CREDENTIALS ON EACH NOTIFICATION
+# SETTING ANPS AND GCM CREDENTIALS ON EACH NOTIFICATION
 # using different configuration on each call
 credentials= {
   # for ios you select what you override, in this case host and port will be